 Through its American Military University, veterans and active military men can pursue a course to enhance their current military training or jump towards a different profession.
 APU advocates the G.I.
 Bill Yellow Ribbon program that provides individuals with military background credit transfers (from military experience), financial assistance, and suitable degree options should you want to pursue higher education within or outside your field.
 The Higher Learning Commission has accredited this university.

 Find out more about the best online school for military veterans at American Public University (APU).

 East Carolina University (ECU)

 Through the ECU Online, distant learners and working adults can earn their degree entirely online.
 Individuals with a military background can also opt for an undergraduate degree on top of an associate’s degree or have credits transferred from the navy, army, or air force experience.
 This university’s online platform offers courses under Business, Communication, Education, Industrial Technology, University Studies, and Health (Registered Nurse to Bachelor of Science in Nursing).
 Graduate degrees are also available for veterans who already earned their undergraduate degrees and want to achieve a higher education.
 Military personnel can take advantage of the Credit for Prior Learning (CLEP) exam to transfer credits and cut the downtime and money needed to finish earning the degree.
 Financial aid such as FAFSA (Federal Financial Aid) is also available for eligible enrollees.

-Discover the online veteran programs at East Carolina University.
+Discover the best online master’s programs for veterans at East Carolina University.

 Southeast Missouri State University